 Do you offer a one time consultation?
 Yes, for a fee.
 Unlike unlicensed individuals who are only giving advice, ours is a licensed practice providing a professional intake that is kept on record for future reference.

 Are you independent, or affiliated with a group?
-We are completely independent, and not affiliated with any school or groups of schools.
+We are completely independent, and not affiliated with any programs, schools or groups of schools.
 Nor are we affiliated with any educational consultant organization that invites specific programs to “swaps” for revenue seeking purposes.
 We do independent site visits, and require documentation of licensure / certification, and insurance verification.

 Are educational consultants licensed?
 Rarely.
 While educational consultants are valuable as parent coaches, they should not be used in place of licensed consultants.
 We only refer to licensed therapists, trained skillfully to provide family counseling.